 Topic: George Chaney

-George Chaney (Service no. 34631) was a First World War soldier with links to Hornby and Belfast
+George Chaney (Service no. 34631) was a First World War soldier with links to Hornby, Belfast and Upper Riccarton

 George was born at Belfast on 31 October 1886, the third son of Randolph Theodore and Sarah Ann Chaney, of 38 Watts Rd, Upper Riccarton, Christchurch.